Thank you for sending your enquiry! One of our team members will contact you shortly.

 Getting Started with Embedded Rust

-- Overview of no_std, core, and embedded Rust ecosystem
+- Overview of the no_std, core, and embedded Rust ecosystem.

 Tooling, Build & Debug Workflow

-- Using cargo, cargo-embed, probe-run, and OpenOCD workflows
+- Utilizing workflows with cargo, cargo-embed, probe-run, and OpenOCD.

-- Flashing and debugging with hardware probes (ST-Link, JLink)
+- Flashing and debugging using hardware probes (ST-Link, JLink).

 Hardware Abstraction and Peripheral Access

-- Writing and using HAL drivers and board support crates (BSCs)
+- Writing and utilizing HAL drivers and board support crates (BSCs).

 Memory Safety, Concurrency & Real-Time

-- Safe patterns for shared state and mutable references in interrupts
+- Safe patterns for managing shared state and mutable references within interrupts.

-- RTIC and other concurrency models for real-time systems
+- RTIC and other concurrency models tailored for real-time systems.

-- Heap vs. stack usage, allocators, and avoiding dynamic allocation
+- Heap versus stack usage, allocators, and strategies for avoiding dynamic allocation.

 Error Handling, Testing & Reliability

-- Unit testing on host vs. integration testing on hardware
+- Unit testing on the host versus integration testing on hardware.

 Performance, Power & Resource Optimization